thaliaarchi/notes/topics/futamura.md

     compiler:          α(α, α)(interp)         = α(α, interp)
     object program:    α(α, α)(interp)(s′)     = α(α, interp)(s′)     = α(interp, s′)
     results:           α(α, α)(interp)(s′)(r′) = α(α, interp)(s′)(r′) = α(interp, s′)(r′)

+## Implementation

+In [“wevaling the wasms: AOT JS Compilation (Or: Stuffing a Dynamic Language onto a Very Static Platform)”](https://www.youtube.com/watch?v=_T3s6-C38JI), Chris Fallin implements the first Futamura projection an interpreter for the SpiderMonkey JavaScript inline cache IR to Wasm, with the JavaScript bytecode as constant, producing Wasm code which is a convolution of the interpreter and bytecode control flow.
+Loops in the bytecode fall out of the mapping of contexts and values, solving the problem I faced in my live demo with loops.